 Will Jibo and Alpha 2 Surprise or Disappoint?

-Unless you're a die hard gadget maniac or perhaps review these things for a living, then I doubt you'd waste your time and money on an unfinished product.
+Still unless you're a die hard gadget maniac or perhaps review these things for a living, then I doubt you'd waste your time and money on an unfinished product.
 I haven't heard too much about the Alpha 2 so I can't comment on it but same rules apply.

 Ultimately I believe the only way either product will have an impact is if they exceed expectations.
 Since they are so new and the first of their kind, they really need to blow buyers away to generate a profit/interest.

-Currently the Apple Watch is still a work in progress unlike Amazon's Fire Phone that got blown up and sunk to the bottom of the sea.
+The Apple Watch is still a work in progress unlike Amazon's Fire Phone that got blown up and sunk to the bottom of the sea.